Brendan Bugler

-Brendan Bugler (born 1985) is an Irish hurler who played as a right wing-back for the Clare senior team.
+Brendan Bugler (born 1985) is a former Irish hurler who played as a right wing-back for the Clare senior team.

 Bugler made his first appearance for the team during the 2007 National League and became a regular player over the last few seasons of his playing career.
 During that time he has won one All Ireland Senior Hurling Championship, one National League (Division 1B) medal, one Waterford Crystal Cup medal and two All-Star award.

 At club level Bugler plays with Whitegate.

 He served as a Wexford senior hurling team selector under the management of Davy Fitzgerald from October 2019, replacing Stephen Molumphy.

 Playing career

 Club

 Bugler plays with his home club in Whitegate.
 In 2013 he captained them to an Intermediate county title.
 He also plays football with Cratloe.

 Inter-universities

 During his tenure as a student at the University of Limerick, Bugler enjoyed some success with the university senior team.
 In 2011 he won a Fitzgibbon Cup medal following a 1-17 to 2-11 defeat of city rivals Limerick Institute of Technology.